 John baptized Jesus.
-Jesus went all the way under the water.
-When He came up out of the water, God’s voice from heaven said, “This is my son whom I love; with him I am well pleased.”
+So Jesus went down under the water and when He came up out of the water, God’s voice from heaven said, “This is my Son whom I love; with Him I am well pleased.”

 At the end of His ministry on earth, Jesus commanded His followers to go and make disciples of all peoples of the world and to baptize them in the name of the Father, Son, and Holy Spirit.
 They were also to teach them to obey everything Jesus commanded them.
 His disciples did as commanded, and everywhere they went, they baptized those who decided to become Jesus’ followers.

 Practice retelling the story!

 - What do you learn about baptism from this story?